Logstown: French attempts to build a fort at Logstown

-Tanacharison returned to Logstown on 15 January 1754, escorted by a French detachment under Michel Maray de La Chauvignerie which set up a temporary post nearby.
+Tanacharison returned to Logstown on 15 January 1754, escorted by a French detachment under Ensign Michel Maray de La Chauvignerie which set up a temporary post nearby.
 George Croghan had arrived in Logstown the day before, accompanied by the trader John Patten, and observed the arrival of the French troops, "an Ensign, a Sergeant, and Fifteen Soldiers."
 The next day, as Patten was walking around the town, the French commandant ordered him to be arrested.
 Tanacharison and Croghan protested vigorously, and Croghan noted that the residents of Logstown seemed very opposed to the presence of French soldiers in the town.
 The French decided to "board their Canoes and set off to a small Town of the Six Nations about two Miles below the Log's Town, where [La Chauvignerie] intends to stay till the Rest of their Army come down."
 Correspondence between La Chauvignerie and his superior at Fort Le Boeuf, Saint-Pierre, describe the French soldiers as suffering from hunger and cold, as firewood was difficult to find.
 La Chauvignerie writes on February 10: "We are on the eve of being without food...The scarcity of wood which prevails in this place causes us all to be exposed to the harshness of the weather...I shall take every care to keep the tribes as peaceful as possible until a reinforcement arrives."

 Saint-Pierre was evidently planning to construct a fort near Logstown and to drive away any English settlers.
 Governor Duquesne wrote orders to Captain Michel Péan: